Luan (footballer, born March 1993)

-Luan Guilherme de Jesus Vieira (born 27 March 1993), known as Luan or Luan Vieira, is a Brazilian professional footballer who plays as an attacking midfielder, currently without a club.
+Luan Guilherme de Jesus Vieira (born 27 March 1993), commonly known as Luan or Luan Vieira, is a Brazilian professional footballer who plays as a second striker or attacking midfielder.
+He can also play as a centre-forward or left winger.
+He is currently without a club.

 Club career

 Early career

 Luan was born in São José do Rio Preto, São Paulo.
 After starting it out at futsal and playing for amateur clubs in his native state, he joined Tanabi.

 Luan scored two goals in nine appearances for Tanabi, being also a teammate of Túlio Maravilha.
 He subsequently represented his hometown club América-SP in 2013 Copa São Paulo de Futebol Júnior, while still owned by Tanabi.

 On 8 February 2013, Luan joined Catanduvense until the end of the year, for a fee of R$120,000.
 He made his maiden appearance for the club eight days later, coming on as a second-half substitute in a 1–3 home loss against Santo André.